Neighborhood

 Тоҷики

-A growing Tajik-speaking community lives primarily in areas around Bay Parkway, Sheepshead Bay, and Brighton Beach including not just Tajik speakers from Tajikistan but also Pamiris for whom Tajik is a second language and those from the Tajik-speaking areas of Bukhara and Samarkand in Uzbekistan.
-Some, including many Pamiris (native speakers of Shughni) live near the Ismaili Jamatkhana in Queens, where Bukhori (a Jewish variety of Tajik) is also a prominent neighborhood language.
+A growing Tajik-speaking community lives primarily in areas around Bay Parkway, Sheepshead Bay, and Brighton Beach, including not just Tajik speakers from Tajikistan but also Pamiris for whom Tajik is a second language.
+Those from the Tajik-speaking areas of Bukhara and Samarkand in Uzbekistan, whose variety is different, may be more likely to live along Kings Highway.
+Some Tajik speakers also live in Queens, including many Pamiris (usually native speakers of Shughni) near the Ismaili Jamatkhana in Queens—where Bukhori (a Jewish variety of Tajik) is also a prominent neighborhood language.

 Uzbek